Australian Migration 2020-21 is experiencing 80 percent decline

 👉 Temporary visa holders working in the agricultural sector can continue to work further

-Seasonal Worker Program, Pacific Labour Scheme workers and other temporary visa holders engaged in agricultural work can extend their visas for up to 12 months and continue to work further in the pandemic.
+Seasonal Worker Program, Pacific Labor Scheme workers and other temporary visa holders engaged in agricultural work can extend their visas for up to 12 months and continue to work further in the pandemic.
 While Working Holiday Maker (417 and 462) serving in the agriculture or food processing sector can also avail this flexibility.
 And now they are also exempt from working limitation of six months.
 Besides the Seasonal Worker Program and Pacific Labour Scheme workers

 👉 Temporary visa holders working in sectors responsive to COVID-19